jimthoburn/picture-gallery/README.markdown

 2. Clone this project with Git (or download it)

-3. Add albums and pictures to the `/pictures/` folder
+3. Add your pictures to the `/pictures/` folder, grouped by album name

 ```
 /pictures/